Predicting Molecule Size Distribution in Hydrocarbon Pyrolysis using Random Graph Theory: Introduction

 Complex chemical systems, in which a large number of chemical species are generated via numerous types of chemical reactions, play a key role in a variety of applications such as combustion \cite{harper2011combustionmechanism, westbrook2009combustionmechanism}, astrophysics \cite{kraus2017formation, hirai2009polymerization, ross1981diammonduranus}, or battery interfaces \cite{wang2018review}.
 Understanding the kinetic and thermodynamic forces involved is crucial for making accurate predictions of the evolution of these systems.
 However, estimating equilibrium chemical composition for such systems is extremely complicated.
 A common way to obtain the equilibrium molecular composition is by running atomistic simulations \cite{cheng2012reaxffmechanismhydrocarbon, he2014reaxffmechanismhydrocarbon, yan2013reaxffmechanismhydrocarbon}.
 While these simulations eventually equilibrate, the equilibration typically takes a long time, which can be measured in weeks or even months depending on the conditions.
 Furthermore, each modification of the conditions, such as the temperature and the initial molecular composition, requires a brand-new simulation.

 An example of a chemical system facing these challenges is the pyrolysis of hydrocarbons at high temperature and pressure \cite{QianArticle,EnzeArticle, QianArticle2016, QianArticle2019, QianArticle2020}, which we consider in this work.
 Hydrocarbon pyrolysis occurs in the interior of icy giant planets such as Neptune and Uranus, where small hydrocarbons, such as methane, are subject to high temperatures, typically on the order of several thousands kelvins, and high pressure, typically on the order of tens of gigapascals \cite{kraus2017formation, hirai2009polymerization, ross1981diammonduranus}.
 Small hydrocarbons react to form long carbon structures and these long structures can undergo phase transition to a solid phase, such as diamond.
 The conditions where diamond is formed have been studied in several experimental works \cite{kraus2017formation, lobanov2013carbon, zerr2006decomposition}.
 However, these experiments do not always agree with each other, even within conditions of temperature and pressure that are similar.
 These disagreements can be explained by the fact that the experimental set-ups are different between these experiments.
 However, a lack of understanding of the precise mechanism of hydrocarbon pyrolysis prevents researchers from having a clear understanding of the forces that are in play and their effect on the kinetic and thermodynamic equilibrium of this system.
+Indeed, as these experiments are run in extreme conditions on small time scales, it is very challenging to obtain precise concentrations of the different structures that could be used to obtain these mechanisms.